MartheUwir/AirBnB_clone/web_static/README.md

 * What is a selector?
 * How do you compute CSS Specificity Value?
 * What are Box properties in CSS?

+was uwiringiyimana Marthe down here composing and takin' care of every alx project